ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 - **From the video element itself**, when the video is docked to a corner.
 - **From the slot element**, when the video is docked to the slot element.

+You can set `dock`/`undock` action triggers on either the video or the slot to alter your layout differently when [combining target types.](#combined-targets)

 ## Styling